Configuring an RL Agent#

 The first code block is the preferred way to specify the configuration entry point.
 The second code block is equivalent to the first one, but it leads to import of the configuration class which slows down the import time.
 This is why we recommend using strings for the configuration entry point.

-All the scripts in the scripts/reinforcement_learning directory are configured by default to read the
+The reinforcement learning entrypoints are configured by default to read the

 <library_name>_cfg_entry_point from the kwargs dictionary to retrieve the configuration instance.

-Code for train.py with SB3
+Code for train_sb3.py with SB3

 1# Copyright (c) 2022-2026, The Isaac Lab Project Developers (https://github.com/isaac-sim/IsaacLab/blob/main/CONTRIBUTORS.md).